-Rugby-Six Pumas test positive for COVID-19: UAR
+Rugby-Six Pumas test positive for Covid-19: UAR

 The players were tested before they entered the bubble.

 The Championship had been tentatively scheduled for New Zealand in November-December.
-However, new outbreaks of COVID-19 in New Zealand and Australia, combined with a lack of match practice for the Pumas and Springboks, had already raised doubts it would go ahead.
+However, new outbreaks of Covid-19 in New Zealand and Australia, combined with a lack of match practice for the Pumas and Springboks, had already raised doubts it would go ahead. - Reuters